flynnbops/flynnbops.github.io/about.markdown

 ---

 ## Currently
-I am working as a Senior SDET with [Brightpearl](https://www.brightpearl.com/), embedded in a delivery team, and working with the SDET guild (community of practice).
-I joined in July 2021.
-I am passionate about communities of practice.
-I believe that a strong, engaged community is the best way to support and develop a practice and its members.
+I worked as a Test Engineer with [BJSS](https://bjss.com/) Exeter.
+Embedded in a blended delivery team with our client.

 I've started speaking at community events, as another thing to help me grow.
 You can watch my [talk on writing]({% link _posts/2022-02-18-swtest_writing.md %}) if you are curious.